 - 1. Baptised Catholic children (see Note 2 below) who are looked after or previously looked after (See Note 3 below). - 2.
-Baptised Catholic children (see Note 2 below) living in the parish of St Mary's, Harborne who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission. - 3.
-Baptised Catholic children (see Note 2 below) living in the parish of St Mary's, Harborne - 4.
+Baptised Catholic children (see Note 2 below) living in the parish of St. Mary's, Harborne who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission. - 3.
+Baptised Catholic children (see Note 2 below) living in the parish of St. Mary's, Harborne. - 4.
 Other Baptised Catholic children (see Note 2 below) who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission. - 5.
 Other Baptised Catholic children (see note 2 below). - 6.
 Non-Catholic children who are looked after or previously looked after (See Note 3 below). - 7.
-Non-Catholic children who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission. - 8.
+Non-Catholic children who are members of an Eastern Christian Church (see Note 5 below) who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission. - 8.
+Non-Catholic children who have a brother or sister (see Note 4 below) attending St Mary's Catholic Primary School, Harborne at the time of admission - 9.
+Non-Catholic children who are members of an Eastern Christian Church (see Note 5 below). - 10.
 Non-Catholic children.

 Children with an Education, Health and Care (EHC) Plan that names the school MUST be admitted.
 This will reduce the number of places available to applicants.
-This is not an oversubscription criteria.
+This is not an oversubscription criterion.